SonnyTaylor/AutoService/README.md

 ## Reports

-Report generation is not functional yet.
+Report generation is in progress.
 The intended pipeline:

 1. Queue selected maintenance / scan tasks.
 2. Execute each tool, capturing exit status, timings, and log pointers.